 • Telephone Calls Answered On Time

-In 2015, Niagara-on-the-Lake Hydro answered 87.7% of the 9,291 calls (average of more than one per customer) it received during the year within 30 seconds.
-There were two large outages in August 2015 (shorted underground main line and loss of supply from Hydro One) during which call volumes exceeded the capacity of the staff to respond within this timeframe.
+In 2017, Niagara-on-the-Lake Hydro answered 87.26% of the 7,606 calls it received during the year within 30 seconds.
+Call volumes are highest, and response times lowest, during the summer months.

 Customer Satisfaction